Brookings, Oregon: Climate

 The climate of Brookings is so mild that palm trees can grow there.

 Brookings has a mild Mediterranean climate (Köppen climate classification: Csb).
-According to the Trewartha climate classification, Brookings has a subtropical climate (Cs) since eight months are above 50 °F.
+According to the Trewartha climate classification, Brookings has a subtropical climate (Cf) since eight months are above 50 °F.

-A weather phenomenon known as the "Chetco Effect" or the "Brookings Effect" can cause the temperature in Brookings near the Chetco River mouth to be much higher than the surrounding area.
-Adiabatic heating increases the temperature and reduces relative humidity as katabatic wind, driven by high pressure on the Great Basin, descend across the west slopes of the Cascade Range and Oregon Coast Range.
+A weather phenomenon known as the "Chetco Effect" or the "Brookings Effect" can cause the temperature in Brookings near the Chetco River mouth to be much higher than that of the surrounding area.
+Adiabatic heating increases the temperature and reduces relative humidity as katabatic winds, driven by high pressure on the Great Basin, descend across the west slopes of the Cascade Range and Oregon Coast Range.
 The heart of Brookings, with its orientation, is protected from sea breezes coming from the northwest and the warm, dry, down-sloping winds that are funneled down the Coastal Range into the deep Chetco River gorge can reach the coast uninfluenced by the effects of the Pacific.
 This can result in large temperature gradients; when Brookings recorded its all-time record high on July 8, 2008 of 108 °F, Crescent City, around 30 mi south of Brookings, recorded a high temperature of just 68 °F.